 Pluralsight can be accessed through your web browser and on mobile devices.
 The mobile apps allow you to download training courses offline, that way you can watch them without requiring internet access.
 I watch it during my commute to work on the train.

 Once again, I can’t recommend this learning resource enough.
-Give it a try and see how you find it.
+Give the FREE 10 day trial a shot and see if you like it.

 Diagnostic / Recovery Tools